snowman-repos/book/project_managers/README.md

 These are generally fairly easy to spot.
 Task B cannot be started until Task A is complete.
 For example, a design style guide for form input elements must be completed and signed off before part of a page with a form can be designed.
 Design for a hero section on the homepage cannot begin until content has been prepared for that section.
 CMS integration cannot be completed until the front-end templates are complete (and fully tested!).
 And so on.
 Marking dependencies clearly in the schedule higlights to everybody how their work impacts that of others.
 Everyone's tasks are clearly illustrated on the timeline; this is particularly useful to clients and project owners who may otherwise be under the assumption that they can sit back and let your team get on with it.
 This way they can quickly understand what is required of them as well.
 Another handy feature of maintaining timeline dependencies is that you can immediately see how far back milestones and deadlines will be shifted when there are unexpected delays.
 When deadlines do need to be shifted, you're going to have an angry client unless you can clearly communicate the reasons.
 The dependency timeline will make communicating them much easier, and the new deadlines more acceptable (especially if the client can see that it was their missed delivery that caused the delay!).

 Dependency timelines naturally start to look like a waterfall, with tasks flowing from the top left - the initial tasks - to the bottom right - those at the end of the project.
-That is not to say however that this is a project management methodology or that everyone's work should be carried out in sequential phases, and we'll cover more on this later.
+That is not to say however that this is a project management methodology or that everyone's work should be carried out in sequential phases, but we'll cover more on this later.

-LAG
-Lag is the term associated with the amount of time expected between tasks.
-For example, although you may have an allocated time of 8 hours for the homepage design, it is unrealistic to schedule in 8 hours or 1 day for this task.
-Instead you would schedule:

-3.5 hours for a first version that you send to the client A lag of perhaps 1 day that the client will need in order to review and submit feedback 2 hours revision time before re-sending to the client for review Another 1 day of lag to allow the client time to provide feedback The remaining 2.5 hours for final amends before sending for sign-off, and finally 1 day to allow for the client final review and actually getting around to formally signing off the design As you can see, this 8 hour task could actually take up to 6 days to complete.
-It still surprises me how often I see an 8 hour task scheduled in for 1 or even 2 days and the constant shock when it actually takes a week or longer.

-Then again, although I may have developed an aptitude for this lesson, I still regularly find myself in the McDonalds drive through and then gasp in disbelief as my jelly belly expands…

-RESOURCE ALLOCATION
+#### Lag

+Lag is all the extra time it takes to complete a task or feature that you should account for in your timeline.
+For example, you ask a developer how long it will take to complete feature X. They tell you 4 hours and for good measure you might put down 8 hours, or 1 day, in case it actually takes them longer (such things are notoriously difficult to predict).
+In fact, you need to also account for a few hours of testing, maybe a day for client review and feedback, then yet more time for changes and revisions, and another feedback loop.
+It now seems more sensible to allocate 3 or 4 days for this task, despite the initial assumption that it could be complete in 4 hours.
+At first this may sound like all of your projects are going to go on forever.
+A great plan though will account for overlapping tasks, even if they have some level of dependency.
+Going back to our example, a developer could complete their task and then move onto the next one while the tester is testing or the client is reviewing.
+By the time the tester or client's feedback has arrived they may have completed their next task, allowing the tester or client to go on and review that while the developer makes the required changes to the original task.
+Smooth workflow demands that you try to consider all the variables and also the available resources, then add a big of contingency lag time.

+#### Resource Planning

+#### Setting Milestones

 This is a huge topic in its own right.
 GANTT chart tools allow you to assign each project task to a team member.
 However, this being an article about pragmatic web project management in a small web agency or as a freelancer I will not go much further on this topic.
 I find simply assigning tasks to the appropriate internal team and client an adequate solution.
 It tells me what resource I need and when, and also rubber stamps the client’s initials against any tasks they need to complete e.g. reviews, providing content and sign-off.

 MILESTONES